 The Ohio Transfer Module (OTM) contains 36-40 semester hours of coursework in general education.
 It is a subset of general education requirements at each college or university.
 The Transfer Module may be completed independently of degree requirements as follows: (3) three semester hours ENG101 English Composition I, six (6) semester hours representing two disciplines of Social and Behavioral Sciences, six (6) semester hours representing two disciplines of Arts and Humanities, six (6) semester hours of Natural Science including at least one lab course, and three (3) semester hours of Mathematics, Statistics and Logic, plus additional courses from the list below to complete a block of at least 36 semester hours.
 The additional 12-16 semester credit hours needed to complete the OTM are distributed among the five categories.

 English/Oral Communication

-3 ENG101 English Composition I
+- 3 ENG101 English Composition I

-3 ENG102 English Composition II
+- 3 ENG102 English Composition II

-3 ENG205
+- 3 ENG205 Women in Literature

-3 ENG207
+- 3 ENG207 Film and Literature

-3 ENG208
+- 3 ENG208 Short Stories

-3 ENG 220
+- 3 ENG 220

-3 COM101 Public Speaking
+- 3 COM101 Public Speaking

 Mathematics, Statistics and Formal Logic